NOAA's National Weather Service (NWS) Collection. Location: Orange, Australia. Photographer: Mr. Shane Lear (image wea00628);

 Networks are a way of thinking about social systems that focus our attention on the relationships among the entities that make up the system, which we call actors and nodes (Borgatti et al. 2013: 1)

-Instead of seeing networks the way most analysts do as systems (Kolaczyk 2009: 2) or structures (Scott 2000: 4), I will show you how it is useful as well as more truthful to describe dynamic network analysis as the study of related events in time and space of differing and variable probability.
+Instead of seeing networks the way most analysts do as systems (Kolaczyk 2009: 2) or structures (Scott 2000: 4), I will show you how it is useful as well as more truthful to describe dynamic network analysis (DYNA) as the study of relational events in time and space of differing character and probability.
 Importantly, whether the events being analyzed are predictable enough to characterize their co-occurrence as a “system” or “structure” is a matter to be investigated as part of any dynamic network analysis, not something to be assumed at the beginning of study.

 Before exploring all this with you, however, I first need to tell you what I mean by the word relationship.